-The bill S. 120 aims to amend Section 23-23-60 of the South Carolina Code of Laws, which pertains to the certification process for law enforcement officers.
-The key change introduced by this bill is the authorization for the South Carolina Law Enforcement Division (SLED) to conduct both state and federal-level criminal records checks on individuals seeking certification as law enforcement officers.
-This includes a requirement for applicants to undergo a criminal records check supported by fingerprints from both SLED and the Federal Bureau of Investigation (FBI).
-The bill also stipulates that SLED can retain the fingerprints for certification purposes and future identification searches.
+The bill S. 120 proposes amendments to Section 23-23-60 of the South Carolina Code of Laws, which pertains to the certification process for law enforcement officers.
+The key change allows the South Carolina Law Enforcement Division (SLED) to conduct both state and federal-level criminal records checks on individuals seeking certification.
+This includes the retention of fingerprints for certification purposes and future identification searches.
+The bill outlines the requirements for candidates, including the submission of various documents and evidence of good character, physical fitness, and completion of law enforcement training.

 Statutes affected: